Create a REST API in PHP

 REST APIs are used to exchange data using simple HTTP methods allowing different applications to communicate with each other over internet.

 REST APIs are widely used for a stateless communication between client and server or different applications over internet most commonly using HTTP methods.
-In this post we are going Create a REST API in PHP and demonstrate how it is used to exchange data over internet.
-We will also use authorization token to authorize all requests.
+In this post we are going create a REST API in PHP and demonstrate how it is used to exchange data over internet.
+We will also implement authorization token to authorize all requests.

 The files we are going to create for this post are: